okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/redirect-vs-embedded/index.md

 <ApiLifecycle access="ie" /><br>
 <ApiLifecycle access="Limited GA" />

-When developing applications requiring customer sign in and authentication, the deployment model of user authentication is a critical design consideration, which can broadly be divided into two approaches:
+When you develop applications that require customer sign in and authentication, the user authentication deployment model is a critical design consideration that can broadly be divided into two approaches:

 - **Redirect authentication**: A user sign-in flow that grants authentication control to Okta by redirecting to an Okta hosted sign-in page using open protocols like OAuth 2.0 and SAML.
 - **Embedded authentication**: A user sign-in flow where the application retains authentication control, without redirection to Okta, using a client-hosted Sign-In Widget, Identity Engine SDKs, or directly with Okta’s proprietary Identity Engine authentication APIs.